hangedmandesign/merrow/README.md

 * *PrepareDropdowns*: WPF interface initialization
 * *Shuffling*: Updating of seed, creation of new Random() and shuffling of all randomized elements performed in a row, to guarantee seed consistency.
 * *BuildPatch*: Assemble Quest 64 randomizer content into *patchcontent* hexadecimal string, convert to bytestream and export as IPS, export spoiler log.
 This section should not contain any randomization.
-* *BuildCustomPatch*: Assemble custom IPS patch content into *patchcontent* hexadecimal string, convert to bytestream and export as IPS.
-* *BinRead*: Binary file reader functionality, reading from selected file at specified addresses and exported as comma-separated strings.
 * *RepairCRC*: CRC repair tool functionality, calling the fix_crc dll connection.
-* Variable operations, for easy converting of bytes/hex/strings/colors
 * UI interactions, for modifying the interface on interaction and for calling other functions.
 Roughly ordered by tab.
 These should ideally only be created through the Winforms Properties interface in the Designer, so that variable names will auto-update throughout.
 None should be left empty.

+# HackFunctions.cs Code Structure
+* *BuildCustomPatch*: Assemble custom IPS patch content into *patchcontent* hexadecimal string, convert to bytestream and export as IPS.
+* *BinRead*: Binary file reader functionality, reading from selected file at specified addresses and exported as comma-separated strings.

 # License
 Merrow is copyright (c) 2021 Jonah Davidson (Hangedman).